junie-stigdon/dog-bot/README.md

 #### Run your bot

-Locate your msg.js dile and type the following command in your terminal:
+Locate your msg.js file and type the following command in your terminal:

 ```bash
 node msg.js